Best New & Used Handicap Vans For Sale

 Like most products for sale, the mobility industry is saturated with substandard wheelchair-accessible vehicles.
 We urge you to consider one of these obscure handicap-accessible vehicles.
 These wheelchair vans are mostly found being sold by companies who strictly sell their products online, without a nationwide supporting dealer network.
 The wheelchair-accessible vans are often sold sight unseen by customers, resulting in buyer’s remorse after the sale and a lack of service options.

-When shopping, we recommend looking for a vehicle built by the two most prominent manufacturers of wheelchair-accessible vehicles, BraunAbility and Vantage Mobility International (VMI).
+When shopping, we recommend looking for a vehicle built by the two most prominent manufacturers of wheelchair-accessible vehicles, BraunAbility and Vantage Mobility.
 These manufacturers have been building wheelchair vans and stand behind their products!
 They are the gold standard in wheelchair-accessible vehicle conversions and have the largest dealer network for service and support.
-Each vehicle conversion is crash-tested and approved, unlike many online-only retailers who don’t crash-test their vans after conversion.
+Unlike many online-only retailers who don’t crash-test their vans after conversion, each vehicle conversion is crash-tested and approved.

 When considering a mobility dealer for a purchase, it is vital to find a dealer with a track record of performance.
 Is the dealership reputable?
 How satisfied are their customers (did you check their reviews on Google or other reputable review sites)?
 Can they provide you with referrals, if you ask?
 Are there any unsatisfied complaints with the BBB or the state Attorney General’s Office?
 Will they be there after the sale or just during the sale?
 Bottom line, do your homework on the dealer and the handicap-accessible vehicles & equipment you are considering purchasing.